 The Sandra Day O'Connor College of Law inaugurated its LL.M. program in Tribal Policy, Law, and Government in August, 2005.
 Please contact the College about your interest and the program office will update you via e-mail.

 The LL.M. in Tribal Policy, Law, and Government is designed for lawyers and law school graduates who desire to work on issues related to tribal law and federal Indian law at the professional and academic levels.
 The program provides students with a detailed understanding of the nature of tribal government, law, and policy development within the domestic federal structure.
 LL.M. candidates will benefit from the extensive resources committed to the Indian Legal Program (ILP) at the Sandra Day O'Connor College of Law, including a full-time Director and staff, an award-winning Indian Legal Clinic (ILC) with its own full-time Director and staff, and a Tribal Economic Development Program, including a Director and staff.
-This LL.M. program is administered by the ILP and consists of two different tracks intended to serve two distinct groups of students.

 Students will immerse themselves in the study of tribal law and federal Indian law and will apply the knowledge and experience they gain through the practical component of the degree program which may consist of state, tribal and federal court practice, tribal code drafting, and research projects for tribal courts and governments.
 Graduates will be well equipped for professional positions that require knowledge and expertise in tribal law and federal Indian law.
 Students on the practicum track will have the option of pursuing the degree on a part-time basis.